Rou Shi: Early life and career

 Rou Shi was born Zhao Pingfu (赵平复) on 28 September 1902 in Ninghai County, Zhejiang.
 In 1918 he entered Hangzhou No. 1 Normal School in the provincial capital Hangzhou.
 After graduating in 1923, he became a teacher at Pudi Elementary School in Cixi City.
 In 1925 he published his first collection of short stories, Madman.

 In 1925 Rou Shi studied briefly at Peking University, but returned to Zhejiang in the spring of 1926, teaching in Hangzhou and Zhenhai.
 In the summer of 1927 he returned to his hometown Ninghai and taught at Ninghai High School, a local Communist base.
 After the failed Communist rebellion in May 1928, he took refuge in Shanghai, where he was introduced to the leading leftist writer Lu Xun, who lived nearby.
 Together with Lu Xun and others, he cofounded the Morning Flower Society (朝花社), which published several progressive journals.
 Lu Xun stated that the purpose of the Society was to "introduce literature from Eastern and Northern Europe and import foreign woodcuts."
 In January 1929 Rou Shi succeeded Lu Xun as the editor of the journal Tattler.
 During this period he wrote the novel February (二月) and another collection of short stories entitled Hope (希望).
 He also translated works by foreign writers such as Maxim Gorky.

 In March 1930, the League of Left-Wing Writers was established in Shanghai.
 Rou Shi attended its inaugural meeting, and became an executive and standing committee member in charge of the League publication Meng Ya (萌芽).
-He joined the Communist Party of China in May 1930, and published the short story, "A Slave Mother" (为奴隶的母亲).
+He joined the Chinese Communist Party (CCP) in May 1930, and published the short story, "A Slave Mother" (为奴隶的母亲).

 Arrest and execution

-On 17 January 1931, while attending a secret Communist Party meeting at the Oriental Hotel in the Shanghai International Settlement, Rou Shi was arrested, along with 35 other attendees, by the Shanghai Municipal Police.
+On 17 January 1931, while attending a secret CCP meeting at the Oriental Hotel in the Shanghai International Settlement, Rou Shi was arrested, along with 35 other attendees, by the Shanghai Municipal Police.
 They were handed over to the Kuomintang government and held in prison for three weeks.
-On 7 February 1931, the Kuomintang executed 23 Communists in Longhua, Shanghai.
-The five members of the Left League executed on that day, Rou Shi, Li Weisen, Hu Yepin, Yin Fu, and Feng Keng, are called the Five Martyrs of the League of Left-Wing Writers by the Communist Party.
+On 7 February 1931, the Kuomintang executed 23 CCP members in Longhua, Shanghai.
+The five members of the Left League executed on that day, Rou Shi, Li Weisen, Hu Yepin, Yin Fu, and Feng Keng, are called the Five Martyrs of the League of Left-Wing Writers by the CCP.
 Among the executed were three women, one pregnant.
 They were executed either by gunshot or by being buried alive.
 According to Frank Moraes, Rou Shi was in the latter group, but an article on Xinhua says he was killed by gunshots.
 In the essay "Remembrance for the Sake of Forgetting" (为了忘却的纪念), Lu Xun states that Rou Shi was shot ten times.